Wondering which skincare ingredients fade dark spots? Let our experts explain:

 Glycolic Acid

 Glycolic acid is a type of alpha-hydroxy acid (AHA) that chemically exfoliates your skin, and is derived from certain fruits as well as sugarcane.
 It works by gently dissolving dead skin cells and oils on the surface layer of the skin.
-Our experts at Dermatica prefer this over physical, grainy-textured scrubs which can be harsh, cause skin irritation and worsen dark spots.
+Our experts at Dermatica prefer this over physical, grainy-textured scrubs which can be harsh, cause skin irritation and inflammation that can worsen dark spots.

 Niacinamide